GitKraken Desktop Documentation

 Access terminal settings under Preferences

-Default Terminal on macOS and Linux
+How the default terminal works on macOS and Linux

 GitKraken supports ZSH and Bash.
 To switch shells: